shavyg2/slick-for-svelte/README.md

 ### Templates

 Honestly just copy this and place under src/Template.svelte.
-Read it if you want doesn't matter, but it will give some incite as to home page views are generated
+Read it if you want doesn't matter, but it will give some insight as to home page views are generated

 ```xhtml
 <script>